Mesmer (album): Release and promotion

 The band premiered a new track "Intuition" at Unify Gathering in January 2017, which was eventually released on 17 January 2017.
 Northlane announced an Australian tour in support of the single in March 2017.

 On 10 March, Northlane released the single "Mesmer", an ambient electronic track with an accompanying music video which was shot by Jason Eshraghian in Sydney and contains artistic shots of the band and scenic views.
 Along with this, a chatbot appeared on Northlane's Facebook page: called "Citizen", people could interact with the chatbot on Facebook Messenger where the bot would give cryptic messages and clues to upcoming releases.

 On 16 March, all of Northlane's social media profile pictures turned white, and led fans to an easter egg website, nl6633.com via small text in the white images.
 This website contained a landing page which showed timelapsed videos of members of Northlane in a recording studio, however no additional information was given.

 Two months after "Intuition" was released, another single, titled "Citizen", was released, on 20 March.
 On 24 March, the album was released without any prior warning, and the album was made available for immediate purchase and streaming.
 The aforementioned single "Mesmer" was discovered to be an album sampler/trailer, containing stems to all of the tracks on the album.

 In the following months Northlane performed the Mesmer World Tour to promote the album.
 In July, Northlane announced a five date national tour for the Australian leg of their world tour, performing in all major cities.
 American metalcore bands Erra and Sworn In joined them for the tour as supporting acts.

 Writing and composition

 Many of the songs portray emotional themes.
 "Heartmachine" tells of relationship loss, "Fade" portrays grieving emotions after the loss of family member, while the track "Veridian" contains euthanasia-endorsing lyrics.
 "Zero-One" implores listeners to follow what they love.
-The song "Paragon" was written in tribute of Architects gutiarist Tom Searle, who died of skin cancer in 2016.
+The song "Paragon" was written in tribute of Architects guitarist Tom Searle, who died of skin cancer in 2016.